AlanaBF/Console-Finances/README.md

 ## Description

-Given a dataset composed of arrays with two fields, Date and Profit/Losses I have written JavaScript code that analyzes the records to calculate each of the following:
+Tasked with creating code for analyzing the financial records of a company.
+I was provided with a financial dataset.
+Given this dataset composed of arrays with two fields, Date and Profit/Losses I have written JavaScript code that analyzes the records to calculate each of the following:

 * The total number of months included in the dataset.